Fears rise of a second landslide and disease outbreak at site of Papua New Guinea disaster

 “My biggest fear at the moment is corpses are decaying, … water is flowing and this is going to poise serious health risks in relation to contagious diseases,” Aktoprak said.

-Aktoprak’s agency was raising those concerns at a disaster management virtual meeting of national and international responders Tuesday.
+Aktoprak’s agency raised those concerns at a disaster management virtual meeting of national and international responders Tuesday.

 The warning comes as geotechnical experts and heavy earth-moving equipment are expected to reach the site soon.